mattmcf/myCompiler/parser/README.md

 The structure for our parser is as follows:

 * `scan.l` is our scanner file.
 It has been updated since submitting the lexer assignment.
 * `toktypes.h` is our header file defining the types of tokens for the lexer.
 It has been updated since submitting the lexer assignment.
+(Note: This token file is useless since all the tokens are declared in the `parser.y`. `toktypes.h` is just used for pretty printing of token names.)
 * `ast.c` contains functions for creating and printing AST nodes
 * `ast.h` is our header file defining AST nodes and their possible types
 * `parser.y` is the bison file for our parser
-* `parser_main.c` is our driver program that runs our parser to build an abstract syntax tree
+* `parser_main.c` is our driver program that runs our parser to build and then print the abstract syntax tree
 * `mytest.sh` is a bash script file that automates parser creation and testing by generating output files in the results directory and diffing them with the expected output key files in the tests directory.

 Instructions for running tests: